Maurice George Moore: Political career

 In 1922 he was made a member of the Irish Free State Seanad by W. T. Cosgrave.
 As a result of the Irish Civil War members of the Anti-Treaty IRA were attacking property belonging to senators.
 On 1 February 1923 Moore Hall, his ancestral home, and the property of his brother George, was totally destroyed.
 Moore and Jennie Wyse Power were the only two senators to oppose the election of Lord Glenavy as Cathaoirleach as he had been a former prominent Unionist.

 He and Wyse Power would both become increasingly vocal in opposition to Cumann na nGaedheal governmental policies.
 He was a vocal critic of the Boundary Agreement which was made between Ireland and the United Kingdom in 1925 and this persuaded him to join Clann Éireann which had been founded by Professor William Magennis.
 When the Ultimate Financial Settlement was signed he proposed a motion that it was prejudicial in the interests in the country.
 He famously said: "We have been burgled and we have bribed the burglar."

 In 1928 six Fianna Fáil candidates were elected to the Seanad under the leadership of Joseph Connolly and Moore immediately joined the party (Clann Éireann had already folded and encouraged its members to join Fianna Fáil).
 He was nominated as a candidate for Leas-Chathaoirleach (vice-chairman) of the Seanad in 1928 but was defeated by Senator Patrick W. Kenny of Cumann na nGaedheal by twenty-seven votes to twenty-one.
 He was re-elected as a Fianna Fáil Senator at the 1931 Seanad Election for nine years and served until the abolition of the Seanad.
 He was again nominated for Leas-Chathaoirleach that year but again defeated.
 Moore would ultimately vote against the bill to which called for the abolition of the Seanad, though remained a member of the party.

 After the passage of Constitution of Ireland in 1937, Moore was nominated by the Taoiseach Éamon de Valera as one of his eleven nominees to the new Seanad.
 He remained a senator there until his death in Dublin in 1939, aged 85.

 Family

 He married Evelyn Handcock, daughter of John Stradford Handcock of Dunmore, County Galway in 1889, and they had two sons, Maurice and Ulick.
 His son, Ulick Moore, served with the Sixth Battalion, Connaught Rangers during World War I, and was killed in action at Sainte-Emilie on 22 March 1918.
-Moore wrote a biography about his father entitled An Irish Gentleman, George Henry Moore: His Travel, his Racing, his Politics which was published in 1913, with a preface by his writer brother George.
+Maurice Moore wrote a biography about his father entitled An Irish Gentleman, George Henry Moore: His Travel, his Racing, his Politics which was published in 1913, with a preface by his writer brother George.